paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 # Azure Service Fabric and ACS/Kubernetes Environments #
 This repository contains a sample multi-container application and the scripts to deploy it on the following environments:

-- Service Fabric Linux cluster in Azure with the DNS service.
+- Service Fabric Linux or Windows cluster with container support in Azure with the DNS service.
 - Azure Container Service Kubernetes cluster on Linux

 # Prerequisites for development machine #